 What many personal injury attorneys fail to realize is that you’re (the plaintiff) entitled to recovery for this addiction.
 It is probable that absent the accident, pain, and ultimate prescription to pain medication, you likely would not have developed an addiction.

 If you or someone you know has a high risk for substance abuse due to an injury or retirement or is already abusing, Unity Behavioral Health can help.
-We are a comprehensive recovery center located in scenic North Palm Beach, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.
+We are a comprehensive recovery center located in scenic North St. Lucie, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.

 If you have developed an addiction to pain medication as a result of an accident or personal injury case we would like to hear from you.
 Please contact us today to learn more!